-Original town plan centred The city grows to the on the Harbour south, and mine tramlines expansion of the city are introduced
+Original town plan centred The city grows to the on the Harbour south, and mine tramlines expansion of the city are introduced around Crown Street c.
+1880s

 Rail link to Sydney.
-Rapid around Crown Street
+Rapid

 By early 1900 the city has spread to the area recognised today